 These options are available for an additional fee and can be customized to meet your specific needs.

 Content of the Masterclass

 - 1 : Time and Photography

-I love to work in other cultures, curious to learn and being challenged to communicate in spite of not having a mutual language.
+I find immense joy in immersing myself in different cultures, driven by a relentless curiosity to learn and the thrill of being challenged to communicate even in the absence of a shared language.

 - 2 : Two Kinds of Photography

 - Documentary and staged photography – these are two distinct approaches, each with its own unique working method.

 Do you identify as a street photographer, capturing candid moments as they unfold, or do you lean towards meticulously planning and arranging the composition of your subjects?
 Perhaps you find yourself seamlessly blending these two approaches in your work?